 Knox County Woman Charged with TennCare Fraud

-NASHVILLE – A Knox County woman is charged in nearby Grainger County with TennCare fraud.
+NASHVILLE – A Knox County woman is charged with TennCare fraud for allegedly falsifying information in order to obtain TennCare healthcare insurance benefits.